SajithKavinda99/SajithKavinda99/README.md

 ### 🚀 About Me

-- 🌱 Currently learning **Sales and Business Development**
+- 🌱 Currently exploring **ICT teaching, programming, and educational technology**
-- 💻 All my projects are available on [GitHub](https://github.com/SajithKavinda99)
+- 💻 All my projects, class exercises, and teaching resources are available on [GitHub](https://github.com/SajithKavinda99)
-- 💬 Ask me about **Sales Performance Analysis & Review/Performance Action Planning & Execution/Communication & Feedback Management/Ad Hoc Reporting & Business Analytics**
+- 💬 I can help with:
+  - Teaching **Python, Java, and Databases**
+  - Designing **ICT lessons and practical exercises**
+  - Educational **analytics & student performance tracking**
+  - Integrating **technology in classrooms**

 ---